KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 * -70% memory for other executables
 * OOM (out of memory exception) replaced by stability

+The appetite for lazy imports grew, and they were implemented by companies that could maintain a fork.

 ![](pycon-us-2026-recap-images/lazy-imports-and-the-art-of-interpreter-procrastination-the-history.png)
-Aggressive implementation of lazy imports in [Cinder](https://github.com/facebookincubator/cinder), HRT enabled lazy imports across the firm, followed by Google, plus additional art, some available since Python 3.5
+In addition to Meta's aggressive implementation of lazy imports in [Cinder](https://github.com/facebookincubator/cinder), HRT enabled lazy imports across the firm, followed by Google.

 "Lazy imports is a common feature in other programming languages.
 The demand was there."
 [Pep 810](https://peps.python.org/pep-0810/) was born.

 Explicit Lazy Imports:
-* Local behavior: lazy import is isolated to only import marked with lazy keyword, not global
+* Local behavior: lazy import is isolated to only import marked with lazy keyword
 * Explicit semantics: "binding is created in the importing module immediately, but the target module is not imported until the first time it is used."
 * Control: "only triggered by the importing code itself"
 * Granular mechanism: can adopt incrementally